DHCSSza/escalator-sadilar/content/post/2021/07/2021-07-16-community-roundup/index.md

 ### SICSS Festival
 *\[<a href="#top">Back to top</a>\]*

-In June 2021 the Summer Institutes in Computational Social Science (SICSS) hosted a series of online events including tutorials, panel discussions, and debates.
+In June 2021, the Summer Institutes in Computational Social Science (SICSS) hosted a series of online events including tutorials, panel discussions and debates.
 The goals of the [SICSS Festival](https://sicss.io/festival) are to provide new learning opportunities for people interested in computational social science, to provide a venue for community building across SICSS partner locations, and to provide an opportunity for SICSS alumni to share their expertise.

 Access the full programme along with recordings at https://sicss.io/festival.